 Read all of Section B and this section before attempting any procedure.
-Pay particular attention to all Notices, Cautions, Dangers and Warnings.
+Pay particular attention to Notices, Cautions, Warnings and Dangers.

-SERIAL NUMBER PLATE AND LOCATION
+SERIAL NUMBER LOCATION

-Two serial number and manufacture date code labels are on the vehicle.
+Three serial number and manufacture date code labels are on the vehicle.
 One is on the body below the front, driver side of the seat.
 The other two are located on the chassis under the seat.
 The serial number is also engraved on the flat portion of the frame rail.

-Fig. 1 Serial Number Plate & Location
+Fig. 1 Serial Number Location